coleblu84/coleblu84/README.md

 - 📫 How to reach me **coleblu84@gmail.com**

 - ⚡ Fun fact **A small toy country boy.
 Who has a nerdy side.
 With a love of Star Trek.
 Trying to break out of the retail world into tech.
-Who has called himself a book of useless knowledge at times.
+Who has called himself a book of useless knowledge.
 I look up random things that most people that think of and remember it.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">